 A certification fee applies to projects pursuing a Green Star certified rating, and covers the standard Green Star certification process.
 The fees are based on the rating tool, as outlined below:

 The GBCA offers a number of services designed to help you reduce project risk, achieve clarity, and ensure a successful submission.
-If you have any questions about these services, contact a member of the Sustainability Services team.
+If you have any questions about these services, contact us.

 How to submit a query